Democrats prepare for all-in Florida fight against rising GOP star Ron DeSantis

 “He can arguably make the case that he handled it the right way,” Morgan said.
 “Perception is reality.
 Whether he was playing Russian roulette with the state of Florida no one will ever know, because the bullet never hit the chamber.”

-But other Democrats argue that DeSantis’ recent polling numbers are a clear sign of weakness, not strength, and that a backlash to his governance is coming.
+But other Democrats argue that DeSantis’s recent polling numbers are a clear sign of weakness, not strength, and that a backlash to his governance is coming.

 “Post-disaster approval ratings in Florida generally run 65, 70, 80 percent, and DeSantis is nowhere close to that,” said Kevin Cate, a Democratic consultant who has been advising Fried.
 “He has kind of cornered himself into this 2024 narrative.
 It’s just Fox News.
 If he is focused on winning the Fox News primary, he is taking his eye off the Florida general in 2022.”